 Hot liquids, exposure to open flames, and explosions will cause a burning similar to chemical burns.
 It is important to immediately treat thermal burns because second to third-degree burns are possible from prolonged contact with the burning substance.

 Several other types of workplace burns occur in certain conditions and environments:

-- Cold burns are possible when workers are forced to work extended periods in extreme cold conditions such as freezers, or are exposed to liquid nitrogen.
+- Cold burns are possible when workers are forced to work extended periods in extremely cold conditions such as freezers or are exposed to liquid nitrogen.